This document defines the binary format for the AST defined in the

 Notes:

-rejects core:moduletype
+core:import, core:importdesc, core:functypecore:moduledecl rejects core:moduletype definitions

-aliases of core:moduletype
+and outer aliases of core:moduletype definitions inside type

-core type index space will not contain any core module types.alias
+core type index space will not contain any core module types.alias declarators currently only allow outer type aliases but

-aliases when core wasm adds type exports.type ::= dt:<deftype> => (type dt)
+would add export aliases when core wasm adds type exports.type ::= dt:<deftype> => (type dt)

 deftype ::= dvt:<defvaltype> => dvt